 For details of necessary documents, refer to the official documents list here.

-A work visa allows non-permanent residents to work in Japan for some amount of time.
+A work visa, or work permit, allows non-permanent residents to work in Japan for some amount of time.
 This can range from 3 to 5 years.
 If you feel that you are skilled enough and want to get a job in Japan, then you can do so by applying for a work visa.

 The process of applying for a work visa is quite simple.
 Here is how you do it: